rl1987/trickster.dev/tricksterblog/content/post/decrypting-your-own-https-traffic-with-wireshark.md

 ...
 ```

 We are ready to configure Wireshark now.
 This is fairly simple.
-All we have to do is go to Preferences ->
+All we have to do is go to
-Protocols -> TLS and put the value of `SSLKEYLOGFILE` into "(Pre-)Master Secret Log filename".
+(Edit ->) Preferences -> Protocols -> TLS and put the value of `SSLKEYLOGFILE` into
-You should also tick checkboxes about reassembling TLS records and application data.
+"(Pre-)Master Secret Log filename".
+You should also tick checkboxes about reassembling
+TLS records and application data.

 [Screenshot 2](/2022-03-20_15.40.02.png)